2025 Special Census

 The City of Aurora’s Special Census Initiative is a count of the City’s population that is held outside of the normal census.
 During the 2020 Census, it was reported that the City of Aurora lost approximately 17,000 people.
 The reported loss in population has led to the City losing over $4.3 million per year in revenue, greatly affecting day-to-day operations and services provided, such as road maintenance, transportation projects, purchases of street salt, public safety, public works, community services, and special events.
 This lost revenue is through no fault of the City and cannot be recovered.

 If the City chose to wait until the 2030 Census to recount the population, the loss of revenue would total $43 million.
-To end this loss, Aurora will pursue completing a Special Census, leading to a more accurate population count, restoration of key funding, and expansion of services to the City’s growing community.
+To mitigate this loss, Aurora will pursue completing a Special Census, leading to a more accurate population count, restoration of key funding, and expansion of services to the City’s growing community.

 Key Dates